When looking at cyber defense best practices and models, one driving question, which also keeps CISOs up at night, is this:

 In other words, we are talking about capabilities within the security landscape that are highly complementary to each other – advanced threat protection and embedded endpoint detection and response (EDR).

 Morphisec's advanced prevention capability is purpose-built to terminate advanced threats.
-Combined with the comprehensive detection, investigation and response capabilities available in Microsoft Defender ATP platform, this integrated stack is taking endpoint protection, visibility and optics (Microsoft Intelligent Security Graph) to a new level, while driving down risk and operating costs for enterprise security teams.
+Combined with the comprehensive detection, investigation and response capabilities available in Microsoft Defender for Endpoint platform, this integrated stack is taking endpoint protection, visibility and optics (Microsoft Intelligent Security Graph) to a new level, while driving down risk and operating costs for enterprise security teams.

 Integration of Best of Breed Technologies